abhiips07/My-Quick-Rev-Notes/SQL/README.md

 1. ### HAVING
 	To filter subset or groups of `GROUP BY`

+   Example: To find out if multiple Emails exists in customer table corresponding to a customer_id.

+       SELECT customer_id FROM tbl_customers GROUP BY customer_id HAVING COUNT(customer_email)>1;

 1. ### UNION
 	The `UNION` operator is used to combine the result-set of two or more `SELECT` statements.